bur/jeffers-air2/src/pages/index.md

         media_position: right
         media_width: thirty-three
       - title: >-
-          “ Joel is amazing and has very reasonable prices.
+          “Joel is amazing and has very reasonable prices.
 He's willing to answer questions and come up with inexpensive solutions.
 He's not going to swindle or up charge anyone and he does really amazing work!”
         subtitle: 'Travis Guidelines, Manager at Company'